 We discuss The Fly, in which a human scientist combines his own body with that of an insect.
 The horror is different from that of space invaders or robots, because it comes from inside us.
 A fly on its own is harmless—only when combined with humanity does the concept become frightening.

-The artist believes this mentality extends to the way viewers relate to her sculptures in Through the hum of black velvet sleep.
-"When people can't compartmentalize it, they have to call it alien," Bašić says.
+This is why Bašić suspects visitors are afraid to relate to the sculptures in Through the hum of black velvet sleep.
+"When people can't compartmentalize it they have to call it alien," she says.
 "I'm not constructing anything alien; I'm not constructing what is outside of me.
 All of that is completely in me.
 I'm just translating it into matter...
 People think there's one way the body can be, and anything that deviates from that is grotesque."

 Bašić describes her process not as creating something new, but as a translation.
 "For me, it's not what you would call a sculpture, like 'Oh, this is art.'
 They're very real, and they become very real because I live with them and all the elements of them have been made so that they would exist in reality...
 I'm translating pain that is already in me into matter," she says.
 "It's the existential weight of life and the inevitability of death, being contained in this vessel that is matter and this vessel will expire."